Doctors Note Logo

 Understanding GFR: How Creatine Skews Your Lab Results

-Creatine supplements and high-protein diets can raise serum creatinine and lead to a falsely low estimated GFR, which might label healthy kidneys as impaired and prompt unnecessary testing or treatment.
+Creatine supplementation and high-protein diets can elevate serum creatinine, causing a falsely low estimated GFR (eGFR).
+This may mislabel healthy kidneys as impaired, triggering unnecessary testing or treatment.

 answer background